DIPlib/diplib/changelogs/diplib_next.md

   instead of trying to allocate space for 0 pixels if `srcMask` has no pixels set.
 Forging an image with 0 pixels is not possible.

+- `dip::ImageRead()` produces a better error message if the file doesn't exist.

 ### Bug fixes

 - `dip::Image out = view` threw an exception with the message "Sizes must be non-zero and no larger than